 Why do I get a picture but no audio when watching video on my iPad?

-Due to some changes we've made recently, you now have to un-mute your device in order to access sound through the TVNZ OnDemand app.
-While some other video apps will play sound even with the mute switch on, your device's mute switch needs to be turned off in order to receive sound on TVNZ OnDemand videos.
+Due to some changes we've made recently, you now have to un-mute your device in order to access sound through the TVNZ app.
+While some other video apps will play sound even with the mute switch on, your device's mute switch needs to be turned off in order to receive sound on TVNZ videos.

 Depending on how your device is set up, there are a few steps you'll have to complete in order to get it to work.

-- Firstly, open the TVNZ OnDemand app, start playing a video and leave it playing while you complete the rest of these steps.
+- Firstly, open the TVNZ app, start playing a video and leave it playing while you complete the rest of these steps.